oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 ```
 Note that if `visible` evaluates to false, the block will not be added to the final layout at all.

 Every product page is different since it contains product related data.
-The layout engine allows you to operate this data in the layout update files.
+The layout engine allows to operate this data in the layout update files.
 Please, make sure you are familiar with [layout context](layout_context.md) and [layout data](layout_data.md) topics.

-Since product data is page specific (used on product page only), we'll be adding it to `data` collection of the layout context using a [context configurator](layout_context.md#context-configurators).
+Since product data is page specific, we'll be adding it to `data` collection of the layout context using a [context configurator](layout_context.md#context-configurators).

 ```php
 namespace Acme\Bundle\ProductBundle\Layout\Extension;;